-In simple terms, an NFT is a unique piece of digital art.
+In simple terms, an NFT is a unique token that can store multimedia content, like digital art.

-More importantly, an NFT is a verifiable and unique piece of digital art because it comes with its own certificate of authenticity.
+More importantly, an NFT is verifiable and unique because it comes with its own certificate of authenticity.
 That is made possible by another magical technology: a blockchain.
 Blockchains are powerful technologies because they’re able to keep permanent digital ledgers.
 Blockchain entries cannot be forged or otherwise manipulated.

 A digital ledger is a distributed record, kept on many thousands of computers, that details every interaction on a blockchain.
 In practice, it’s identical to the ledger that we all keep in our checkbooks: Every bill we pay and every check we deposit has its own entry.
 In the case of our checking accounts, there are only two authoritative records: ours and the banks.
 In the case of a blockchain digital ledger, there are many thousands of authoritative records because blockchains are supported, by design, by the entire community of users.